Fear, Doubt, and Sadness are emotional giants everyone faces. They are daunting opponents. They cast gloomy shadows.

 Bunyan also wrote, Grace Abounding To The Chief Of Sinners while in prison.
 In that book he says,

-Bunyan faced his giants, but he did not surrender to them.
+Bunyan faced the giants, but he did not surrender.
 The terrible trinity -- Fear, Doubt, and Sadness -- landed with a dead thump at his feet.
 The "head of Goliath” once again serving as the comforting assurance that God did not and would not forsake him.

 How can I become more like John Bunyan?
 How can I overcome fears, doubts, and periods of sadness that threaten to disrupt my life?

 I learn Bunyan's secret when, like him, I return to the story of David and Goliath.
 Standing toe-to-toe with the giant, David said: